Before you begin working with ArcGIS Enterprise on Amazon Web Services, familiarize yourself with some related terms and concepts.

 Relational Database Service

 Amazon Relational Database Service (RDS) is a database-as-a-service offering that provides you access to relational database functionality.
 Amazon patches the database software for you and creates backups of your databases, which are retained for one day by default.
-When you build an ArcGIS Server site using CloudFormation templates provided by Esri, you have an option to include an enterprise geodatabase in an Amazon RDS instance.
+When you build an ArcGIS Server site using ArcGIS Enterprise on Amazon Web Services deployment tools, you have an option to include an enterprise geodatabase in an Amazon RDS instance.

-If you use the AWS Management Console to build your site and want to use a supported Amazon RDS instance, you must manually create the Amazon Relational Database Service instance and register it with your ArcGIS Server site on AWS.
-If you want geodatabase functionality in the Amazon RDS instance, you must create an sde user and schema in the database instance, connect to the Amazon RDS instance from an ArcGIS Desktop client as the sde user, and run the Enable Enterprise Geodatabase geoprocessing tool.
+If you use the AWS Management Console to build your site and want to use a supported Amazon RDS instance, you must create the Amazon Relational Database Service instance and register it with your ArcGIS Server site on AWS.
+If you want geodatabase functionality in the Amazon RDS instance, you must create a user named sde and a schema named sde in the database instance, connect as the sde user to the Amazon RDS instance from an ArcGIS Desktop client in the same AWS region, and run the Enable Enterprise Geodatabase geoprocessing tool.